New London, Connecticut: Government

 In 2010, New London changed their form of government from council-manager to strong mayor-council after a charter revision.
 Distinct town and city government structures formerly existed and technically continue; however, they now govern exactly the same territory and have elections on the same ballot on Election Day in November.

-Infrastructure

 Transportation

-Downtown New London is served by regional Southeast Area Transit buses, the Estuary Transit District public transit service between the New London transportation center and Old Saybrook, and interstate Greyhound Lines buses.
+Bus service includes regional Southeast Area Transit buses, Estuary Transit District buses, and interstate Greyhound Lines buses.
 Interstate 95 passes through New London.

-New London has frequent passenger rail service.
-New London Union Station is served by Amtrak's Northeast Regional and Acela Express regional rail services, plus Shore Line East (SLE) commuter rail service.
-The Providence & Worcester Railroad and the New England Central Railroad handle freight.
+New London Union Station is served by Amtrak's Northeast Regional rail service, and Shore Line East commuter rail service.
+The Providence and Worcester Railroad and New England Central Railroad handle freight.

-The city is also served by Cross Sound Ferry to Long Island, the Fishers Island Ferry District, and the Block Island Express ferry.
+Ferries include Cross Sound Ferry to Long Island, Fishers Island, and Block Island.
 New London is also visited by cruise ships.

 The Groton-New London Airport, a general aviation facility, is located in Groton.
-Scheduled commercial flights are available at T. F. Green and the much smaller Tweed New Haven Regional Airport.
-The larger Bradley International Airport is 75 minutes driving time.
+Scheduled commercial flights are available at T. F. Green Airport and Tweed New Haven Regional Airport.